Copy link to article

 C) Keep the end-user in mind and co-build with them to enable adoption at enterprise level

 Don't underestimate change management.
 A robust change management plan is crucial for successful GenAI adoption.
-This means a clear communications strategy & plan, training strategy, business process redesign to embedded solutions in how employees do their work, support & issue management, benefits tracking & realisation.
+This means a clear communications plan, training strategy, business process redesign to support how employees do their work, manage issues, track benefits and realise value.

 Upskilling is key.
 Equipping your workforce with GenAI skills is critical.
 Provide hands-on training to ensure employees can leverage these new tools effectively.
 While GenAI applications can be user-friendly, users might still need to optimise prompts, understand technology limitations and integrate these tools seamlessly into their business as usual (BAU) workflows.